-Key campaign messages of Bravehearts 777 Marathon
+Key campaign messages of Bravehearts' 777 Marathon

-- Bravehearts 777 Marathon is Australia's mightiest marathon, with runners tackling 7 marathons, across 7 States/Territories, over 7 days. - Bravehearts 777 Marathon raises funds for the prevention of child sexual abuse, a crime experienced by 1 in 4 Australians.
+- Bravehearts' 777 Marathon is Australia's mightiest marathon, with runners tackling 7 marathons, in 7 states, over 7 consecutive days. - Bravehearts' 777 Marathon raises funds for the prevention of child sexual abuse, a crime experienced by 1 in 4 Australians.